Winter hiking tipsShare on Facebook

 - Shake out the sleeping bag well before bedtime

-A hammock is also a viable shelter choice in the winter.
+A hammock is also a viable shelter choice in winter.
 What you need to notice is that you place an underblanket outside the hammock to provide insulation.
-A sleeping bag alone won’t keep you warm on the backside.
+A sleeping bag alone won’t keep you warm underneath.
 Of course, you can use another sleeping bag instead of the underblanket.
 An additional thin sleeping mat can be added inside the hammock.

 Dress in layers

-Make sure you are wearing the right clothes for the weather; you don’t want to freeze but you also don't want to sweat excessively.
-When you are on the move, you are creating heat and with heat comes sweat, and when you stop you may freeze.
+Make sure you wear the right clothes for the weather; you don’t want to freeze but you also don't want to sweat excessively.
+When you are on the move, you create heat and with heat comes sweat, and when you stop you may freeze.
 However, with proper clothing, you can prevent and reduce sweating – and freezing.
 As a rule of thumb, you should feel a bit cold for the first 15-20 minutes, which means you’re wearing the right clothes and the right amount of them.

-The key to dressing in the winter is layering.
-The right layers at the right place will make sure excess heat and moisture are transferred away from the skin and protect you from rain and wind.
+The key to dressing for winter is layering.
+The right layers in the right place will make sure excess heat and moisture are transferred away from the skin and protect you from rain and wind.
 You can add and remove layers as needed.

-Pick undergarments that are made from a moisture-wicking material - merino wool is best and technical clothing come next.
-Avoid cotton which is cold and nasty when wet and often starts to emit some gnarly smells.
+Pick undergarments that are made from a moisture-wicking material - merino wool is the best and technical clothing comes next.
+Avoid cotton because it is cold and nasty when wet and often starts to emit some gnarly smells.

 The next layers provide warmth and insulation.
 You can add from none up to five layers depending on the weather and your preferences.
 Wool works well, but fleece or other synthetic materials are also an option.
 In windy weather, you may want to add a wind stopper layer as well.